Acanthus and Vine tapestry

 This French tapestry is woven in 95% cotton.
 The tapestry is lined, with a rod pocket for easy hanging.
 (Note that it has a dark blue background.)

 The Acanthus and Vine tapestry is available in three sizes.

 To order any William Morris wall-hanging: use the drop-down arrow in the top right to select a size (the price will then show), select quantity and click on the gold button to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.